SeismicSource/sourcespec/docs/file_formats.rst

 -  `HYPO71`_
 -  `HYPOINVERSE-2000`_: SourceSpec will also read phase picks, if available

-Event information can also be stored in the SAC file headers (header
+Event information can also be stored in the `SAC file header`_ (header
 fields: ``EVLA``, ``EVLO``, ``EVDP``, ``O``, ``KEVNM``).

 Phase pick formats